toh995/writings/legacy-code/part1.md

 > Every seam has an **enabling point**, a place where you can make the decision to use one behavior or another.

+The idea is to look in the code for **existing** seams, and leverage those.

 ### Example:
 ```typescript
 interface Cell {